CubeXGames/CubeEngine/Multifile/MultifileSpecification.md

 File Layout:
 ----------

 The first few bytes of a multifile is the of the header.
-The first four give the length of the file header.
+If any of the first four bytes are set, than the file was created on a little endian computer and should be read as such.
+The next four bytes give the length of the file header.
 Then, the structure below is repeated for as many files exist in the multifile.

 | Offset | Length | Use                                            |
 |--------|--------|------------------------------------------------|